gradie42/Portfolio/README.md

 # Portfolio

 Passionate about Network and Security, I am actively involved in acquiring new knowledge and practical skills in these fields.
-My goal is to continue my education until I obtain an engineering degree in Networks and Security at ESIEE
+My goal is to continue my education until I obtain an engineering degree in Networks and Security at ESIEE.